-Although video production is now a more affordable communication tool, the time and cost involved in creating successful quality videos means that it’s vitally important to avoid any pitfalls.
+Although video production is now a more affordable communication tool, the time and cost involved in creating successful quality videos mean that it’s vitally important to avoid any pitfalls.

 There are several that can trip you up.
-In fact some of our clients have made these mistakes and, as a result, beaten a path to our door to solve the problem!
+In fact, some of our clients have made these mistakes and, as a result, have beaten a path to our door to solve the problem!

 For your benefit, so you don’t succumb to these hazards along the way, here are five common pitfalls to avoid.

 (1) Cutting corners on Pre-Production